kubestellar/kubestellar/docs/content/Contribution guidelines/operations/packaging-and-versioning.md

 ## KubeStellar core Helm chart

-This Helm chart describes a deployment of the KubeStellar core components (a space provider server, KubeStellar controllers, initialization) as workload for a Kubernetes cluster.
+This Helm chart describes a deployment of the KubeStellar core components (a space provider, KubeStellar controllers, initialization) as workload for a Kubernetes cluster.

 The source of this Helm chart is in the `core-helm-chart` subdirectory